markdoc/docs/pages/docs/getting-started.md

 ## Import Markdoc

-Next, import the library in your app:
+Import the Markdoc library in your app:

 ```js
 const Markdoc = require('@markdoc/markdoc');